Ash-Shabibah

 Ash-Shabibah (الشبيبة, 'The Youth') was a communist daily newspaper published from Mosul, Iraq.
-The paper was closed down by the authorities in October 1960 as part of a government clamp-down on the communist press.
-As of December 1960 there were reports that the editor of ash-Shabibah, Lt.
+The paper was forced to close in October 1960 as part of a government clampdown on the communist press.
+As of December 1960, there were reports that the editor of ash-Shabibah, Lt.
 Colonel Ahmad al-Hajj Ayyub, was facing trial for having defended (in an article in ash-Shabibah) the persons convicted by a military court for the Kirkuk events.